 Even without a credit history, you can get better interest rates and terms with other financing options.
 Here are the best alternatives to finance a vehicle purchase:

 - Look for conventional financing.
 Car loans are secured loans, so many lenders are willing to lend to borrowers with weak credit.
 More and more lenders are willing to consider factors like income and bank records in lending decisions.
 Credit unions are often more willing to approve applicants with low credit scores.
 They also often offer the lowest interest rates.

 - Find a co-signer.
 If you have no credit history or a low credit score, you can get someone with a higher credit score to be a co-signer.
 Approval will be easier, but if you fail to pay your co-signer will be liable for the balance of the loan.
 You and the co-signer should be fully aware of the risks and responsibilities.

 - Increase the down payment.
 Even with a low credit score, a large down payment can get a loan approved.
 To increase your success, aim to have at least a 20% down payment ready.

 - Pay cash.
 The lowest interest rate is no interest rate.
 If you can save up enough to pay for the car in cash, you avoid the hassle of auto loans entirely.
 You have freedom to shop at any new or used car dealership to get the best price on the car of your choice.

-If you don’t need the car immediately, consider taking some time to establish your credit if you don’t have a credit score or rebuild your credit if it’s damaged.
+If you don’t need the car immediately, consider taking some time to build your credit if you don’t have a credit score or rebuild your credit if it’s damaged.
 You’ll get a much better deal on car financing and on almost any other financial product.